 Parents are requested to notify the school if their child is going to be absent due to illness or appointments.
 If a child does not come to school and we have not been informed of the reason, the school does first day calling and logs details of the concern on “ My Concern” to monitor attendance as part of child protection and safeguarding procedures.
 Children missing from education are reported to the local authority following the Suffolk County procedures.

-As Riverwalk is based on 2 different sites Riverwalk has a Safeguarding Team made up of 8 staff and 1 Governor.
+As Riverwalk is based on 2 different sites Riverwalk has a Safeguarding Team made up of 6 staff and the Chair of Governors.
 The staff who make up the Safeguarding Team are:

 It is the responsibility of all Riverwalk staff, whatever their role, to report any concerns they may have about a student with regard to child protection and safeguarding.
 Riverwalk uses the electronic recording system “My Concern” to log all child protection and safeguarding concerns.
 Staff have their own individual log on to “My Concern”.
 The safeguarding team are able to then track Child protection and Safeguarding concerns easily as it keeps a chronology for each child of reports and actions taken.
 For any visitors, parents, students there is a recording form which they complete and this can be scanned in to My Concern to be added to the chronology.
 The DSL and all the Alternates receive electronic notifications when a concern is added to the system and are able to look though the chronologies and can assign actions to staff if required.
 This is a very effective tool in collating and monitoring child protection and safeguarding at Riverwalk.
 Any concerns about staff should be reported direct to the Head teacher or the Safeguarding Governor, not to Alternates in line with the schools ‘Whistleblowing Policy’.